Dowell-Lab/srworkshop/day06/README.md

 - `Submit_Rscript.sbatch` sbatch script calling the `Learning_R_submit_aws.R` R script

 4. R challenge for really advanced students:

-   Find some data online or some data you own.
+-   Find some data table online or your own data table.
-   Copy that to the supercomputer.
+-   Copy the data to the supercomputer.
-   Could you create an R script to graph the data for one subsection (i.e. graph data for one person, or one gene or one deer, or one sports team)?
+-   Could you create an R script to graph the data for one subsection (i.e. graph data for one person, or one gene or one deer, or one sports team)?
-   Create a sbatch script that runs the R script.
+-   Create a sbatch script that runs the R script.
-   Graph every subsection via the R script on separate CPUs.
+-   Graph every subsection via the R script on separate CPUs.
-   An example which will not work because you don't have tidyverse installed is under scripts and called step1.
+-   An example which will not work because you don't have tidyverse installed is under scripts and called step1.

 ## Homework